fiifidawson/Data_Structures_and_Algorithms/TechElevatePlan/Reading_Notes/Chapter_7.md

 ]

 Due to the inner for loop, time complexity is O(N^2) for the two-character strings whilst it's O(N^3) for the two inner for loops.

+## Array Sample
+We create a function that takes a small sample of an array.
+We expect to have very large arrays, so our sample is just the first, middlemost, and last value from the array.
+O(1)

+## Average Celsius Reading
+To get the average Celsius temperature, our algorithm does two things: first, it converts all the readings from Fahrenheit to Celsius.
+Then, it calculates the mean average of all the Celsius numbers.
+ALthough there are two for loops, time complexity is N + N (plus some few constant steps) not N^2 since they are not nested.

+## Clothing Labels
+This code contains nested loops, so it’s tempting to declare this algorithm to be O(N^2).
+However, we need to analyze this case a little more carefully.
+While code containing nested loops often is O(N^2), in this case, it’s not.
+Nested loops that result in O(N^2) occur when each loop revolves around N. In our case, however, while our outer loop runs N times, our inner loop runs a constant five times.
+That is, this inner loop will always run five times no matter what N is.

+Algorithm runs 5N times, this is reduced to O(N)

+## Count the Ones